Do babies come in to contact with bacteria in the womb?

 Either way; these findings have highlighted the current lack of true knowledge and appreciation for the significance of the placenta on foetal development.
 The ‘Human Placenta Project’ (HPP) has since been developed with the aim of increasing research into the role of the placenta in health and disease; the placenta is possibly one of the most important, yet least researched organs, and it influences the health of both mother and child during pregnancy and also the lifelong health of both.

 Recent research has challenged our previous understanding that the womb is a sterile environment, in fact indicating that the placenta may harbour bacteria that are significant for foetal development.
 While research is growing in this new area, we already know that the microbes a baby is exposed to at birth are important for childhood development and immune health from birth and throughout life.
-For this reason we suggest that healthcare practitioners recommend pregnant mothers take a probiotic formula that has bacterial strains that are known to benefit infant immune health during her pregnancy (especially the last trimester) and also during breast feeding.
+For this reason pregnant mothers could possibly benefit by taking a probiotic formula that has bacterial strains that are known to support infant immune health during her pregnancy (especially the last trimester) and also during breast feeding.

 To read more on the fascinating topic of the role of probiotics in infant development, you may like to read the following blog posts:

 I) Stout et al (2013) Identification of intracellular bacteria in the basal plate of the human placenta in term and preterm gestations.
 Am J Obstet Gynecol.
 208(3):226.

 II) Aagaard K, et al (2014) The Placenta Harbors a Unique Microbiome .
 J Sci Transl Med.
 21;6(237).